sstsimulator/sst-elements/CONTRIBUTING.md

 #### **New Feature**

 * Create a `new-feature` branch on your forked repo derived from the **sst-elements/devel** branch
-* Make all required changes to correct the issue.
+* Make all required changes to implement the new feature(s).
 All the changes must be commited to the `new-feature` branch.
 * Open a new GitHub pull request from the `new-feature` branch to the **sst-elements/devel** branch.
    * **CRITICAL: ENSURE THAT PULL REQUEST IS TARGETED TO THE `sst-elements/devel` BRANCH.**
    * Ensure the Pull Request description clearly describes the new feature, and any relevant information.